2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 This is the option recommended by true Bitcoin enthusiasts, as it aligns with Bitcoin’s original design.
 You act as your own bank: there’s no risk of a third party defrauding you, but you are responsible for securing the key(s).
 You have full access to your funds 24 hours a day, 7 days a week.
 In a business setting, if multiple people may need to transact, you’ll need appropriate tools and procedures to manage access and security.

 - **Third-Party Custody:**
-For example, an exchange or a buying service can create an account for you, convert your traditional currency into Bitcoin, and hold it on your behalf using their security systems.
+For example, an exchange or buying service can create an account for you, convert your traditional currency into Bitcoin, and store it on your behalf using their secure systems.
 Most such services allow you to withdraw your bitcoins to a wallet where you alone hold the key.
 Until you do, you don’t truly own the bitcoins; you rely on their promise to pay you back.
 This involves balancing security risks (your own vs. theirs) and counterparty risk (they could fail or disappear).
 Some businesses find this acceptable, though it’s not generally advised for long-term storage or 100% of your allocation.
 Custody services may also charge storage fees.

 - **“Paper Bitcoin” (ETFs or ETPs):**
 These are traditional financial instruments that represent fractions of Bitcoin, replicating its price performance.
 The institution behind the product theoretically buys and holds the underlying Bitcoin.
 Your contributions and withdrawals are made in traditional currency (e.g., dollars or euros), not in Bitcoin.
 Except for certain products that permit withdrawal in actual Bitcoin (to avoid a taxable event in some jurisdictions), these instruments involve annual management fees.
 Here, you rely on the institution’s security and face counterparty risk (for instance, if a government decided to seize all institutionally held Bitcoin, as happened with gold in 1933 under U.S. Executive Order 6102).
 Their primary benefit is easy access, as they’re distributed through traditional financial channels.
 They bypass the need to secure cryptographic keys but offer none of Bitcoin’s inherent properties: you can’t use the Bitcoin network 24/7 to move value freely without permission.
 They only replicate the financial performance, not the functionality or sovereignty of Bitcoin itself.